 Results of police checks have no set expiry date.
 They are point-in-time checks, meaning that the results only reflect police records on the date they are released by each police agency.
 Your placement host organisation is responsible for determining how long police checks are to be accepted as ‘valid’, based on their own risk management strategy and assessments.

 Most placement host organisations require students to have an appropriate police check issued within 12 months prior to to commencement of placement and not earlier than six months prior to course commencement.
 Sonia will treat all Australian police checks as valid for three years from the date of issue, but students can apply for a new police check earlier if needed for a specific placement.

 Can I get a copy of my police check?

-Students who make a police check application through the University automatically receive a copy of their police check via email within two weeks after the result is released.
+Students who make a police check application through the University automatically receive a copy of their police check via email.

 Restriction on use of police check

-Police check applications made through the University are conducted for a specific purpose: Student placement in a healthcare environment.
-As the stated purpose affects what police information is released, it is against the law to use a police check for any other purpose.
+Police check applications made through the University are conducted for the purpose of your study only.
+As the Reason for Check (stated on the police check certificate) affects what police information is released, it is against the law to use the police check for any other purpose.